 In a context where the inclusion of special-needs students in the main classroom ("mainstreaming") is becoming the norm and where special education programs are increasingly being abandoned, evidence on the effects of inclusion on students' wellbeing, achievement, and post-education opportunities is more needed than ever.
-One particular population, traditionally segregated into special education classes, needs to be thoroughly investigated in a mainstreaming context: gifted students-that is, students with an intellectual ability significantly higher than average.
-It is a priori unclear whether and where such students exert a positive influence on their classmates, where-feeling bored and not fitting in-they are perceived as disruptive elements, and where they have no discernible effect on their peers.
-The aim of this work is to resolve this question by examining if and how gifted students affect their nongifted classmates' achievement in secondary school and enrollment in post-compulsory education.
-Given the heterogeneous nature of peer effects in the classroom, our research emphasizes how the influence of gifted students differs for their male and female, high-achieving and low-achieving peers in math and nonmath school subjects.
+One particular population, traditionally segregated into special education classes, needs to be thoroughly investigated in a mainstreaming context: gifted students - i.e., students with an intellectual ability significantly higher than average.
+It is a priori unclear whether and where such students exert a positive influence on their classmates, where - feeling bored and not fitting in - they are perceived as disruptive elements, and where they have no discernible effect on their peers.
+The aim of the present paper is to resolve this question by examining if and how gifted students affect their non-gifted classmates' achievement in secondary school and enrollment in post-compulsory education.
+Given the heterogeneous nature of peer effects in the classroom, our research emphasizes how the influence of gifted students differs for their male and female, high-achieving and low-achieving peers in math and non-math school subjects.

-We analyze the impact of gifted students on their classroom peers in the context of the Swiss education system, an inclusive academic setting that offers ideal conditions for the identification of spillover effects.
+We analyze the impact of gifted students on their classroom peers in the context of the Swiss education system, an inclusive academic setting which offers ideal conditions for the identification of spillover effects.
 One such feature is that no gifted students are segregated into gifted programs and that they are all included in regular schools, even though they may receive additional services or activities outside of the classroom.
 A second feature is that the status of gifted students is assessed and determined by the school psychological service, an independent and centralized institution that provides students and their families with diagnosis and counseling for school-related issues.
-This practice ensures that professional psychologists (not parents, teachers, or school administrators) diagnose students as gifted.
+This practice ensures that professional psychologists (and not parents, teachers, or school administrators) diagnose students as gifted.
 This in turn allows us to differentiate gifted students from simply high-achieving students and to break the myth that giftedness is the same as high achievement.
-In fact, nearly 50 percent of gifted students in our sample are not in the top five students of their class.
-We use student-level administrative data on achievement combined with detailed psychological examination records, uniquely values of the apprenticeship requirement level ratings.
-The authors declare no conflict of interest.
-Balestra and Sallin acknowledge financing from the Swiss National Science Foundation (Grant no. 176381).
-The authors certify that they have obtained Institutional Review Board (IRB) approval for this research.
-This paper uses confidential data from the School Psychological Service, the Ministry of Education of the canton of St. Gallen, the Stellwerk test service provider, the Swiss Federal Statistical Office, and the Swiss Central Compensation Office.
-Access to the data can be granted on-site at the University of St. Gallen after signing the data use agreement.
-Replication files are available upon request (Simone Balestra, simone balestra@unisg.ch).
+In fact, nearly 50% of gifted students in our sample are not in the top five students of their class.
+We use student-level administrative data on achievement combined with detailed psychological examination records, uniquely linking students' school performance in a compulsory standardized test and administrative records from the school psychological service for ten consecutive cohorts of eight graders.
+To investigate career trajectories, we merge our data with administrative records containing detailed information on students' post-compulsory education choices.